Customers may ask you to provide personal information—including sensitive personal information— to get the insights they need.

 You may also want to save a set of fake information to use on tests.

-To prevent the viewer from seeing you type your passwords on a mobile device, disable keyboard pop-ups on your device.
+To prevent the viewer from seeing you type your passwords on a mobile device, you can just turn off keyboard pop-ups.

 What if I want to delete my account?

-Please follow the instructions we've provided, in order to learn how to delete your account.
+Please follow our instructions to learn how to delete your account.